flatironinstitute/public_www/README.md

 <link rel="stylesheet" href="assets/css/cca.css" />
 ```

+### Media Types

+This template supports images, videos, pdfs, or gif hosted locally or elsewhere.
+Simply substitute the src or html link with the hosted url.
+Please be mindful of file sizes and use web-resolution images.
+Should you wish to include a larger video, consider hosting your video on Vimeo, Youtube, or another third-party host.

 ### Thumbnails

 If you wish to have both a thumbnail (for fast loading) and a larger image (for detail) please follow the convention of the first example project.